SevenThanh/SevenThanh/README.md

 - 👋Hi, I'm Johan Nguyen, studying Computer Science and Mathematics in the class of 2027 at Stevens Institute of Technology.
-- 🦆 I'm leading a group of students to develop "Code With Ducks," a program designed to teach high school students programming and machine learning, instructed by college students.
+- 🦆 I'm leading a group of students to develop "Code With Ducks," a program designed to teach high school students programming and machine learning, and artificial intelligence instructed by college students.
 - 🤖 I'm also spearheading "EngBot," an AI-driven platform that delivers English lessons customized to the user's personal background and experiences.
 - 🖥 I'll be a Fullstack Developer Intern at Contentstack this fall 2024.
+- 🏋 Every day around 4 pm, you'll find me either at the gym or on a basketball court (not 6ft and not even good T^T).
+- 🎶 Can't live without music, though, I don't have a specific type; if it's good, it's good.
+- 🌍 Love traveling to different places and experiencing new things.
+Life is too short, keep an open mind so you don't waste it.

 <!---
 SevenThanh/SevenThanh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.